The Ariel Encounter

 In 1994, over 60 children claim to have experienced an alien encounter.
 Their description of these alien beings aligns closely with the beings of our contemporary mythology.
 And their testimony is very compelling.

-But what else are we supposed to believe? - because the idea that creatures of our contemporay mythology might actually exist is also completely unbelievable.
+But what else are we supposed to believe? - because the idea that creatures of our mythology actually exist is also completely unbelievable.
 How do we navigate this multidimensional truth-space?
 We are forced, kicking and screaming, to keep an open mind.

 arielphenomenon.com